zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-helm.md

 ### Connect to the deployed ZenML server

+Immediately after deployment, the ZenML server needs to be activated before it can be used.
+The activation process includes creating an initial admin user account and configuring some server settings.
+You can do this only by visiting the ZenML server URL in your browser and following the on-screen instructions.
+Connecting your local ZenML client to the server is not possible until the server is properly initialized.

 The Helm chart should print out a message with the URL of the deployed ZenML server.
 You can use the URL to open the ZenML UI in your browser.
-You can also use the URL to connect your local ZenML client to the server.

-To connect to a ZenML server, you can either pass the configuration as command line arguments or as a YAML file:
+To connect your local client to the ZenML server, you can either pass the configuration as command line arguments or as a YAML file:

 ```bash
 zenml connect --url=https://zenml.example.com:8080 --no-verify-ssl